TelegraphCreative/founderspledge-design-system/content/styleguide.md

       }
     },
     {
-      "variation": "-resource",
+      "variation": "-feature",
       "icon": "arrow--r.svg",
-      "name": "Alleviate Poverty",
+      "name": "Generous Vaction Time",
+      "detail": "London Office Only",
-      "descr": "Giving money directly to those who most need it, so they can use it for what they most need it for", "link": {
+      "descr": "Giving money directly to those who most need it, so they can use it for what they most need it for", "link": false
-        "variation": "link -underline",
-         "text": "Read the Research",
-         "url": "#"
-      }
     },
     {
-      "variation": "-resource",
+      "variation": "-press",
-      "icon": "arrow--r.svg",
-      "name": "Alleviate Poverty",
-      "descr": "Giving money directly to those who most need it, so they can use it for what they most need it for", "link": {
+      "logo": "/img/fpo-logo-01.jpg",
+      "descr": "“enables budding tycoons to donate a percentage of their future earnings to good causes, once they sell or list their businesses.”", "link": {
         "variation": "link -underline",
-         "text": "Read the Research",
+         "text": "Read full article",
          "url": "#"
       }
     },
     {
-      "variation": "-resource",
+      "variation": "-press",
-      "icon": "arrow--r.svg",
-      "name": "Alleviate Poverty",
-      "descr": "Giving money directly to those who most need it, so they can use it for what they most need it for", "link": {
+      "logo": "/img/fpo-logo-02.jpg",
+      "descr": "“enables budding tycoons to donate a percentage of their future earnings to good causes, once they sell or list their businesses.”", "link": {
         "variation": "link -underline",
-         "text": "Read the Research",
-         "url": "#"
-      }
-    },
-    {
-      "variation": "-resource",
-      "icon": "arrow--r.svg",
-      "name": "Alleviate Poverty",
-      "descr": "Giving money directly to those who most need it, so they can use it for what they most need it for", "link": {
-        "variation": "link -underline",
-         "text": "Read the Research",
+         "text": "Read full article",
          "url": "#"
       }
     },